by Jessie Salisbury

 Aloof from the fungi world:

 Suddenly one damp night,

 Suddenly exploding into cups and fans

 To amaze and delight the passerby

 Crumbled into the soil from which they came.

-Jessie Salisbury has lived in the area for over 70 years and was an original member of Monadnock Writers’ Group.
+Jessie Salisbury has lived in the area for over 70 years and was an original member of the Monadnock Writers’ Group.
 She has been a part-time reporter for several area newspapers, including the Monadnock Ledger (before it was the Ledger-Transcript), where she originated the history column.
-She currently writes for the Milford Cabinet and the Nashua Telegraph.
+Jessie currently writes for The Cabinet of Milford and The Telegraph of Nashua.